 Gopher wood's only mention in the entire Bible is in regard to Noah's Ark.
 This wood could have been the cypress tree used extensively by the Phoenicians.
 Another possibility is cedar wood.
 The 'pitch' used was likely bitumen, as there were extensive deposits of it in the Euphrates valley north of Babylon.

 The above picture of Noah's ark is a 1/32 scale model.
 The view shows the interior and the three decks God commanded be made.
 The inside and outside was coated with pitch.
-A window was set 18 inches (one cubit) from the top (Genesis 6:16).
+A window was set 18 inches (one cubit or roughly 45.7 centimeters) from the top (Genesis 6:16).
 Notice the ship's size in the above picture in comparison to the larger animals such as the hippopotamus!
 Also note the caging system used for the animals.

-The ship crafted had to be big in order to survive the flooding of the ENTIRE surface of the earth with water.
-Although some theologians believe the flood was local in nature (occuring only in the area of Mount Ararat, where the ship ultimately grounded) such conclusions make no Biblical or geological sense, as is stated in the book "Science and the Bible."
+Noah's Ark was crafted to be big in order to survive the flooding of the ENTIRE surface of the earth with water.
+Although some theologians believe the flood was local in nature (occuring only in the area of Mount Ararat, where the ship ultimately grounded) such conclusions make no Biblical or geological sense.

 "There are at least thirty such expressions of cataclysmic universality in the biblical record of the Flood . . .
 Biblical references to the Flood are not limited to the early chapters of Genesis but also occur frequently in later parts of the Bible (Psalm 29:1 - 11, Isaiah 54:9, Matthew 24:37 - 39, etc.), and all those passages can only be understood in the context of a universal Flood.